ResourceDE

 LawEU

 Article 6 of the EU AI Act defines criteria for classifying AI systems as high-risk.
-A system is considered high-risk if it serves as a safety component or is listed in Annex III, unless it meets exceptions under paragraph 3.
+A system is considered high-risk if it functions as a safety component or is listed in Annex III, unless certain exemptions apply.
 The Commission will publish guidelines for practical implementation by 2026.

 Source: European Commission / AI Act Service Desk

-High-risk AI Standards Governance Data protection
+High-risk AI Standards Governance

-Article 5 of the EU AI Act prohibits AI practices that violate fundamental rights, such as manipulative, exploitative, or social scoring systems.
-It also bans AI systems for real-time remote biometric identification in public spaces for law enforcement, except under urgent exceptions.
+Article 5 of the EU AI Act prohibits AI systems that violate fundamental rights, such as manipulative, exploitative, or social scoring practices.
+It also bans AI systems for real-time remote biometric identification in public spaces for law enforcement, except in urgent cases.
+The regulation mandates safeguards and proportionality conditions.

 Source: European Commission / AI Act Service Desk